henriqueoz/cubes-are-cool/README.md

-# FPS Camera
+# Cubes are Cool

-Learning how fps cameras work
+Just playing with 3d and learning how it works